akkera102/gbadev-ja-test/117_vgm2gba_timer/README.md

 Timer version is Gameboy VGM File support.

-Please use the vblank version for your own games.
+If you want to use vgm files in your own games, use the vblank version.

-Because timer2,3 are used in cascade, it is very heavy.
+Because timer2,3 are used in cascade, it is very heavy processing.

 ## support VGM command